 - More practice

-- And even more practice
+- And even more practice.

-Most people are afraid of Chinese cooking just as they are afraid of business
+Most people are afraid of Chinese cooking just as they are afraid of business.

-This is because of the seemingly elaborate preparation, the wide variety of ingredients and the special utensils required.
+It is because of the seemingly elaborate preparation, the wide variety of ingredients and the special utensils required.
 Most recipes are easy to follow and can be prepared in any western kitchen.
 Again start simply and master the basics.
 Yes, there is a lot of work involved with Chinese cooking just as there is in running a business.
 If you are not prepared to do the hard work while you are learning, then perhaps you should never start.
 The only place success comes before work is in the dictionary.

 Having a bad week, month, year, or life?
 Need to make a fresh start and expand your horizons, become a better person and enjoy life to the fullest?
-Is the pain you are suffering in your organisation becoming too much for you?
+Is the pain you are suffering in your organisation growing too much for you?
 Then perhaps it’s time to do some serious planning.
-Perhaps it’s time to let go of the past and celebrate your life with some new insights and a fresh start.
+Maybe it’s time to let go of the past and celebrate your life with some new insights and a fresh start.
 Life is full of challenges, so what you need now are a breakthrough and a more positive direction.
 Never, ever give up on what is important to you, http://goo.gl/XZKJCQ.

-You can’t please everybody
+You can’t please everybody.

 One of the first things you learn is if you try to please everybody, it can be the key to failure.
-The old adage ‘the customer is always right’, is wrong.
+The adage ‘the customer is always right’, is wrong.
 Cook with passion and love to please your family and friends, but only after you have decided what you want to cook.
 By focusing on what is important to you first, your enjoyment will be enhanced.
 Don’t see this as being selfish, but rather as necessary if you want to help others.
-Success breeds success and success requires you being motivated by what you are doing.
+Success breeds success, and success requires you being motivated by what you are doing.

 Everyone has failures when they are learning to cook, just like there are failures in business.
 Don’t be disheartened and learn from your mistakes.
-What you consider to be a failure because it did not meet your expectations, may be a delight and be enjoyed by hungry guests.
+What you consider to be a failure because it did not meet your expectations, maybe a delight and be enjoyed by hungry guests.
 They would not necessarily know what a failure in Chinese cooking was.

 Hasn’t it all been invented?

-Lifestyle changes can improve your life
+Lifestyle changes can improve your life.

-Never take things for granted
+Never take things for granted.

-Do things in the right order
+Do things in the right order.

-Don’t get too complex too early
+Don’t get too complicated too early.

 Keep things simple until you master the fundamentals.
 Just as the global economy is opening up new opportunities for creating business opportunities, so it is with Chinese cooking.
 There are technology explosions and other trends you have to cope with in business.
-They only serve to open up an abundance of opportunities to apply your own individuality and creativeness.
-If you do not learn the fundamentals of life and your business, then it will feel like a war out there and you will be the loser.
-With business books, cookbooks, eBooks, the Internet and social media you have a flooded river of information which you can apply your creativity too.
+They only serve to open up an abundance of opportunities to apply your individuality and creativeness.
+If you do not learn the fundamentals of life and your business, then it will feel like a war out there, and you will be the loser.
+With business books, cookbooks, eBooks, the Internet and social media, you have a flooded river of information which you can apply your creativity too.

-Like business, cooking starts with a dream and a vision
+Like business, cooking starts with a dream and a vision.

-Chinese cooking maybe the way for you to expose the hidden talents within you
+Chinese cooking may be the way for you to expose the hidden talents within you.

-Business like Chinese cooking should not be a chore
+Business like Chinese cooking should not be a chore.

-Pleasing to eat and something you can profit from.
-As in business, it must be fun for everyone.
-Stirring the creative juices in you, keeping you vibrant and putting the ‘sizzle’ into the sausages.
-Avoid the negative and boring people and provide your customers with exceptional service and experiences.
+Pleasing to eat and something you can profit from, as in business, it must be fun for everyone.
+You are stirring the creative juices in you, keeping you vibrant and putting the ‘sizzle’ into the sausages.
+Avoid negative and annoying people and provide your customers with exceptional service and experiences.

 What is your current reality

 The reality is often hard for many people to accept.
 Close your eyes and imagine yourself building a better future.
-What do you see yourself doing and when would you like to do it.
-When you look at your current reality, do you feel there’s something missing from your life?
+What do you see yourself doing, and when would you like to do it.
+When you look at your current reality, do you feel something is missing from your life?
 Or, you’re always waiting for something to arrive?
 This blog is about helping you have a reality check on your aspirations. http://goo.gl/cOJ7ft.